sculptures • permaculture • primitive technology • kayaking • links • index • about

 A quality down bag will last many years, perhaps even a lifetime for many...if well cared for.
 Below are a few tips to get the most from yours (the same care should be given to synthetic bags as well):

 • Never store the bag stuffed.
 Keep it stored loosely in an over sized cotton bag in a dry dark area (old musty basements not recommended).
 Some manufactures include storage bags.
-Other wise, you can buy one at any good outdoor store or better yet, make one from an old sheet.
+Other wise, you can buy one at any good outdoor store or you can make one from an old sheet.

 • Upon wakening, hang the bag outside allowing it to dry of body vapor and shelter condensation.
 Do both sides and preferably in the shade.
 The sun will dry it faster, but don't over do it.
 The UV rays will gradually weaken the material.